Klumpito/jdraw/README.md

 Last Commit: ff17b0c

 After adding the new Figures `Line` and `Oval` there was a lot of copy paste code; for both the `Figure` and for the `FigureTool`.
 This is why all of this code got abstracted and overwritten where necessary.

+## Assignment 4 - Handles
+Last Commit: 5b87054

+Each `Figure` now can add it's own handles.
+Each handle has a set direction, which can change if the figure gets mirrored.